kinggeorges12/JellyBridge/README.md

 A Jellyfin plugin that bridges Jellyfin with Jellyseerr for seamless movie and series discovery and download requests.

-**⚠️ Compatibility Note**: This plugin has been tested with Jellyfin 10.10.7 and Jellyseerr 2.7.3.
-GitHub users [@TheOnlyChappell and @xorgx3 confirmed](https://github.com/kinggeorges12/JellyBridge/issues/1) that this is not compatible with Jellyfin 10.11.
-Unknown compatibility with other Jellyseerr versions.
+**⚠️ Compatibility Note**: This plugin has been *fully tested using Jellyfin 10.10.7 and 10.11.1* with Jellyseerr 2.7.3.
+Previous versions lacked compatibility with Jellyfin 10.11.\*, but that has been resolved as of the plugin version 1.2.0.\*!
+Unknown compatibility with Jellyfin versions before 10.10.0 or after 10.11.1, or Jellyseerr versions before 2.7.3.

 ## Features